mmiranda96/NumericalMethods/README.md

 Also, each method has a link to a post explaining the method, what is it for, how it works and every other specification.

-In order to compile, just run compile.sh
+In order to compile, just run compile.sh.
+All bin files will be located on bin/.

 ---

 ## Methods written
+* Root finding
+  * Bisection
+  * Newton-Raphson